Your complete guide to mortgages in Ireland

-Whether you’re buying your first home, switching mortgages, or moving, this guide has everything you need to help you prepare.
-Here’s how the mortgage process works from start to finish.
+Whether you’re buying your first home, switching your mortgage, or moving home, this guide has everything you need to help you prepare for your mortgage journey.

 A mortgage is a loan that you use to buy a property.

 Mortgages can last much longer than other personal loans and you can borrow larger sums because they’re secured against the property’s value.

 You can get a mortgage on your own, or you can apply for a joint mortgage with someone else.

 You’ll need to pay for part of the property yourself, this is known as the deposit.